Ask anyone who has tried it; the John Deere

 Model B and the Number 5 Mower were, and perhaps still are, THE perfect

-combination for mowing small fields.
+combination for mowing.
 The tractor is large enough

 to power the mower in tall grass, but small and agile enough to

 make the 90 degree turns that are necessary to do a neat mowing job.

 Just so as not to show any prejudice,

 I would venture to guess that any color tractor of similar size

 would do just as adequate a job.
 The important thing is that

 it must be a rowcrop tractor with individual rear wheel brakes,